First published in The Sunday Telegraph, on 13/10/19

 While necessity is driving great progress in the bush, Sydney is making progress in diversify its water sources.

-To become truly drought resilient, water sources that are independent of rainfall – particularly recycled water – must grow in Sydney.
+This is a fantastic step forward.
+However, to become truly drought resilient, water sources that are independent of rainfall – particularly recycled water – must represent a significantly larger proportion of greater Sydney’s future portfolio.

 If we are practical enough to follow the lead of Tenterfield, recycled water can even secure our drinking water supply.
-This practice is commonplace in many of the world’s great cities like XX and XX, and supported by Australia’s leading water academics.
+This practice is commonplace in many of the world’s great cities like London and Los Angeles, and supported by Australia’s leading water academics.

 Diversifying our portfolio of water sources is going to become our state’s new reality.